abhiramiselvan/Temperature_Sensor/README.md

 Different type of temperature sensor is available.
 Woking principle: Providing reading via electrical signal.

-Now we are going to build a temperature display using temperature and humidity sensor module.
+Now we are going to build a temperature display using a temperature and humidity sensor module.
 This is measuring the surrounding temperature.

 #### Components:
  - Arduino
  - Connecting cable
  - LCD module
  - Temperature sensor
- - Jumber wire
+ - Jumper wire
- - Software
- - Arduino
+ - Arduino Software

 #### Interfacing with Arduino: